cerealenjoyer/cerealenjoyer/README.md

 - 👋 Hi, I'm Sasha
 - 👀 Interested in DOM Manipulation, API weirdness, unreplicable errors and dead parts of the internet
-- 🌱 Learning Full Stack at Founders and Coders, with the goal of ending up in Web Development
+- 🌱 Learning Full Stack, with the goal of ending up in Web Development
 - 💞️ Want to collaborate?
 I'm interested in making things that look unsettling, arresting or uncomfortable
 - 📫 How to reach me?
 I mean how do we reach anyone in this atomized society
 ---